JINO-ROHIT/RAG-with-Memory/README.md

 cd rag-with-memory
 streamlit run app.py
 ```
+Make sure to add the hf token in the .env file.

 1. Open the application in your web browser.
 2. Upload a document for RAG processing.